DS 4: 2015 facelift

 In August 2015, the facelifted DS 4 was announced by DS Automobiles, as part of their separation from Citroën to become a standalone brand.
 The revised model no longer featured Citroën badges, with the 'DS Wings' grille design.
 The facelift also introduces the DS 4 Crossback variation, fitted with large black wheels, wheel arch trims and roof bars.

-The interior has been refined with door panels upholstered in Nappa leather while the seats are upholstered in semi-analine leather featuring a signature 'watch-strap' design.
+The interior has been refined with door panels upholstered in Nappa leather while the seats are upholstered in semi-aniline leather featuring a signature 'watch-strap' design.
 The DS 4 also features a panoramic windscreen offering 45 degree upward vision for greater visibility while both the driver and passenger have rigid individual blinds and folding sun shields.

 Petrol engines included a 96 kW and 230 Nm 1.2-litre engine mated to a 6-speed transmission which was available on the hatchback and Crossback versions and a 121 kW and 240 Nm 1,6-litre engine mated to a 6-speed automatic transmission.
 There was also a 1.6-litre engine offering 155 kW and 285 Nm of torque, only be available for the DS4 hatchback.
 Diesel engines includes a 88 kW and 300 Nm 1.6-litre engine mated to either a 6-speed manual or 6-speed automatic transmission for both the hatchback and Crossback versions.
 There's also a 110 kW and 370 Nm 2.0-litre diesel engine mated to a 6-speed manual transmission which is only available for the DS 4 hatchback.
 The diesel range is completed with a 2.0-litre diesel engine that offers 132 kW and 400 Nm of torque and is only available with a 6-speed automatic.